United States Department of Transportation

 2010 President Barack Obama's budget request included $1.83 billion in funding for major transit projects, with over $600 million allocated to ten new or expanding transit projects.

-This contents of the box above is based on material from the Wikipedia article United States Department of Transportation, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Howard Coble Coast Guard and Maritime Transportation Act of 2014 & United States Department of Transportation, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also